Luca Everink

-Club career
+Career

 Born in Diepenveen, Everink started his career at local amateur side DSC before joining the FC Twente/Heracles academy at 11 years of age.
 He made his Eredivisie debut for the senior Twente side away against SC Cambuur on 28 August 2021.

 On 31 January 2023, Everink's contract with Twente was terminated by mutual consent.

+On 13 February 2023, Everink signed a three-year contract with Go Ahead Eagles, beginning in the 2023–24 season.

 Personal life

-Everink is of Indonesian descent through his father, whom he never met.
+Born in the Netherlands, Everink is of Indonesian descent.